PFython/cleverdict/README.md

     >>> x._3
     'three'

-This can be helpful for serialisation issues like ```json.dumps()``` converting numeric dictionary keys to strings, and for use with Client/Server apps where there are limits on what object can be passed between the Client and Server (*).
+This can be helpful for serialisation issues like ```json.dumps()``` converting numeric dictionary keys to strings, and for use with Client/Server apps where there are limits on what data types can be passed between the Client and Server (*).

 Or using the ```.fromkeys()``` method like this: